Vocational Education and Training Delivered to School Students (Reference 143)

 VET materials funding

-In 2023, a two-band VET materials funding model will be implemented (high-cost materials funding band and low-cost materials funding band).
-The level of funding received will be based on VET enrolments, and payments will be received as quarterly cash grants through the Student Resource Package (SRP).
+In 2024, a 2-band VET materials funding model is in place (high-cost materials funding band and low-cost materials funding band).
+The level of funding received is based on VET enrolments as entered into VASS by 30 April 2024, and payments will be received as quarterly cash grants through the Student Resource Package (SRP).

 For further information on VET materials funding, visit Vocational Education and Training (VET) Delivered to School Students.